 Our support delivers a structured intervention that uses the recognised SAFE principles at the core.
 This means our Switch Coaches provide pupils with a Sequenced set of activities that use Active forms of learning through Focused time to develop skills and Explicit targeting setting to monitor progress.

 The beauty of our approach is that it does not just stop once a programme of work is completed with a pupil, or group of pupils.
-It is designed to reward and develop them even further by giving an opportunity to become ambassadors for behaviour, personal development and wellbeing.
+It is designed to reward and develop them even further by giving an opportunity to become champions for behaviour, personal development, and wellbeing.

 Following the initial support from a Switch Coach, we can continue to build on the momentum by providing our Switch Squad peer-mentoring programme.
 This hugely positive approach enables your school to develop some of its most vulnerable pupils into leaders and ambassadors.